 In 1977, a fire in the Sabbath School rooms caused some damage, so the church met in the Methodist church again until the damage could be repaired.
 The Fairbanks church received insurance money to cover the repair costs, but volunteer workers were able to do the work, so the church used the insurance money to build the present school building on the Farmer's Loop Rd property.
 The name of the school was later changed to Golden Heart Christian School.

 The Fairbanks church continued to grow, planting a church in North Pole in the late 1970s and early 1980s.
-The North Pole Seventh-day Adventist church continues to meet, with a weekly attendance of about 25 people.
+The North Pole Seventh-day Adventist church continues to meet at 3589 Joan Ave, North Pole.
 In 1994, the Fairbanks members attempted to plant a new church in Fairbanks called the Golden Valley Church, but unfortunately the new church only survived for four years because of financial problems.
 The Fairbanks church built a gym on the Farmer's Loop Rd property in 1995.

 The Fairbanks Seventh-day Adventist Church has grown considerably over the last 60 years and now has an average weekly attendance of about 145.
 To deal with these increasing numbers, the church began holding two services for a time, then eventually moving to one church service in the gym so everyone could worship together.